claysondesign/ccc-v5-hugo-tailwind/content/terms-and-conditions.md

 ---
 ## THESE TERMS

-All Cent Cols Challenge trips are provided by Cent Cols Challenge  and are subject to these terms and conditions.
+All Cent Cols Challenge trips are provided by A2OEApS,   and are subject to these terms and conditions.
 By booking your trip and paying a deposit you confirm that you are over the age of 18 and have read, understood and accept these terms and conditions in their entirety.

 ## PRICE AND PAYMENT